-Exercise prescribed and supervised by physical therapists can help patients exercise safely and comfortably during cancer treatment.
-It may also relieve many of the side effects of cancer treatment.
+Exercise treatment plans designed and supervised by physical therapists can help cancer survivors exercise safely.
+Exercise may also relieve many of the side effects of cancer treatment.

 Access additional Did You Know pages.